miraixyz/home-assistant.io/source/_integrations/aquostv.markdown

 - LC-50US40 (no volume control, not fully tested)
 - LC-70LE650U
 - LC-70LE747E (no volume control)

-If your model is not on the list, give it a test.
+- 4T-C43DN2 (autodiscovered after adding to the network) If your model is not on the list, give it a test.
 If everything works correctly, then add it to the list on [GitHub](https://github.com/home-assistant/home-assistant.io/blob/current/source/_integrations/aquostv.markdown).